superminority/jsv/README.rst

 This becomes: ::

-    (){"key_1":{"subkey_1","subkey"2},"key_2"}
+    ("template":{"key_1":{"subkey_1","subkey"2},"key_2"})
     {{1,2},["a","b","c"]}
     {{3,4},["d","e","f"]}
     {{5,{"subsubkey_1":"vvv"}},["g","h",["i","j","k"]]}

-The first line, again, is a representation of the key structure, this time with nesting.
-Notice that the value objects (the last three lines) also have the nesting structure, but *withouth* the keys that are represented in the key structure.
+The template, again, is a representation of the key structure, this time with nesting.
+Notice that the value objects (the last three lines) also have the nesting structure, but *without* the keys that are represented in the template.
 Notice also that there are some non-primitive values in the data.
 This is fine, as long as the key structure is honored.
 Also, arrays are left as-is, since they are already compact.

 multiple record types
 +++++++++++++++++++++

-When there is a need to represent multiple record types in the same file or stream, we must use the metadata section to define each type.
-The metadata section is just a json object, but with the outermost container consisting of parentheses, not curly braces.
+When there is a need to represent multiple record types in the same file or stream, we must include more metadata in the object that defines the template.
 For the following example, we consider a stream with two record types:

 #.
 A transaction on an account, such as a purchase.
 #.
 A change of address on an account.